theupdateframework/pep-on-pypi-with-tuf/README.rst

 =====================

 TUF metadata provides information that clients can use to make update decisions.
-For example, a metadata file can list the available packages on PyPI and include information like signatures, hashes, and file size.
+For example, a targets metadata file can list the available packages on PyPI and include information like signatures, hashes, and file size.
 Different metadata files provide different information.
 The various metadata files are signed by different roles as are indicated by the *root* role.
 The concept of roles allows TUF to delegate responsiblities to multiple roles and minimize the impact of a compromised role.

 TUF requires four top-level roles: *root*, *timestamp*, *snapshot* and *targets*.
 The *root* role specifies the keys of the top-level roles